nabernstein/nabernstein.github.io/README.md

 *Barista* - February 2011 to May 2012 and November 2014 to June 2015
   * Developed time management skills crucial for work in a fast-paced environment.
-  * Utilized keen memory skils to recall drink preferences of repeat customers to enhance experience.
+  * Utilized keen memory skills to recall drink preferences of repeat customers to enhance experience.
-  * Relayed clear and concice instructions to other team members to accomplish tasks together.
+  * Relayed clear and concise instructions to other team members to accomplish tasks together.

 **Kelly Services: HealthNet Insurance** - *Huntington Beach, CA*
 *MMR Lead Coordinator for 2015 HEDIS Project* - January 2015 to May 2015